richardsamuels/nat-tunnel/README.md

 1. An External connects to `remote_port`
 2. Server reads and data and ships it over the network to the correct Client
 3. Client takes the data and opens a connection to the correct Internal.
+4. Data is shuffled:
-4a.
-Data is shuffled by the Client between the Internal to the Server 4b.
-Data is shuffled by the Server between the External and the Server
+    1. by the Client between the Internal and the Server
+    2. by the Server between the External and the Client
 5. When either an External or Internal kills the connection, the Client/Server does the same

 # TODO
-* TLS
-* Optimize network packets for ethernet frame size
+* Make sure we're not leaking handlers
 * Less sloppy error handling
 * More testing
+* Optimize network packets/buffers
 * Limit active number of connections
 * Profile and monitor memory consumption